1987 Opera House heist: Investigation

 Police investigation revealed that Singh booked room number 415 at the Taj on 17 March and he put an advertisement in the newspaper.
 Police found that he reached the hotel after leaving the jewellery shop and hired a taxi from there.
 The taxi dropped him at Vile Parle where he hired an auto.
 He was last seen there and there was no trail.
 The police put out a nationwide alert.
 They sent a team to Kerala as his hotel record showed that he hailed from Trivandrum.
 A person named George Augustine Fernandes was arrested there but it was later found that he was not involved.
 They also sent a team to Dubai but no headway was reported.

 According to 1987 report, the cash of ₹3.75 lakh and the jewellery worth about ₹20 lakh was looted.
 Other reports place the heist amount ranging from ₹30 lakh to ₹35 lakh.
-The case has remained unsolved.
+The case remains unsolved.

 A year before, in October 1986, a similar advertisement was published in The Times of India and about 150 candidates had appeared at the hotel Taj for interview.
 The CBI had received the tip but the interviewer did not appear.
 The event was considered as a "dress rehearsal".